Family of dead inmate wants federal investigation of Southern Regional Jail - NewsBreak

 Wyoming County Sheriff’s Office was notified by SRJ on Saturday of Shrewsbury’s death and delivered the news in person to his mother, Anna Shrewsbury, of the Bud area.
 SRJ representatives did not reference the manner of death, Wyoming officials reported.

-Shrewsbury, a logger, was fighting substance abuse disorder but was in generally good physical health, his daughter, Miranda Smith of the Mullens area, said.MORE: Press conference held at SRJ following death of inmate
+Shrewsbury, a logger, was fighting substance abuse disorder but was in generally good physical health, his daughter, Miranda Smith of the Mullens area, said.2 winners of Illinois’ $1.34B Mega Millions jackpot come forward

 Smith said Shrewsbury was pulled over by police and, during the traffic stop, admitted that he had used an illegal narcotic.
 He was charged with second offense DUI, she said, and turned himself into authorities on August 29, 2022, which is the day he reported to jail.